Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 • At the base of the tail

-These areas should be checked often, even if the rest of the coat looks fine.
+These areas should be checked frequently, even if the rest of the coat appears clean and smooth.

 Grooming TaskHow OftenImportant Notes